fictjs/fict/README.md

 ## Status

-> ⚠️ **Experimental / pre-alpha**
+> ⚠️ **Beta**
-> Fict is a design-driven experiment in what a "fiction-first" UI model and a compiler-powered DX could look like.
+> Fict v1.0 is feature-complete for the core compiler and runtime.
+The API surface is stable, but edge cases may still be refined.
-> **Do not** ship critical production code with it yet.
+> Production use is possible for adventurous teams; please report issues.

 ---